trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image56.png" max-width="400" %}

+{% include important.html content="Keep in mind that Yubico® OTP is a counter based authenticator so you can have only one authenticator set with the same values.
+If you provision multiple OnlyKeys or Yubikeys with the same values only one device will work.
 The majority of Yubikey® OTP applications online require Yubicloud setup.
-See the Yubicloud setup section after setting up Yubico® OTP.
+See the Yubicloud setup section after setting up Yubico® OTP." %}

 #### Yubicloud (Not Officially Supported)  {#yubicloud-not-officially-support}